x360ce/x360ce/Wiki/BetaTesting.md

 These are instructions for early Xbox 360 Controller Emulator 4.0 Alpha version testing, which includes virtual X360 controller.

-Please note that many things would not work and this release is intended to test games with Virtual X360CE.
+IMPORTANT Note 1: This is ALPHA release.
+Some things will not work and this release is intended to test games with Virtual X360 controller only.

+IMPORTANT Note 2: Make sure your game is set to use XInput Devices.
+For example, in "Tom Clancy's Ghost Recon Wildlands" you have to set
+OPTIONS -> CONTROLLER -> ENABLE CONTROLLER: *ONLY GAMEPADS*

+IMPORTANT Note 3: Do not close "Xbox 360 Controller Emulator" during the game, just minimize it in order to reduce CPU use.

 1. Download Xbox 360 Controller Emulator (32-bit will work on a 64-bit Windows too, because it contains all required 64-bit files):